Ely-tra/Deep-learning-intensity-downscaling/models/TC-net-ViT/README.md

 + Oct 17, 2024: sanity checked and noted by CK
 + Nov 17, 2024: revised workflow by TN and KL.
 + Nov 19, 2024: sanity checked by CK
++ Mar 22, 2025: added support for ALL in a single workflow and support for WRF output similar to the TCNN version by CK.

 ## CONTRIBUTION:
 + Khanh Luong: IU Earth and Atmospheric Sciences (kmluong@iu.edu or mk223338@gmail.com)